line/line-sdk-ios-swift/guides/managing-access-tokens.html.md

 ## Next Step

 We also have some additional features like [Graph APIs][graph-apis] and [Sending Messages][sending-messages].
-However, they are now still in closed alpha, only for internal parter using.
-They are not yet prepared for public and we do not accept apply for them yet.
-Please keep an eye on it and we will inform if the state changes in future.
+However, they are now <b>still in closed beta</b>, only for the internal partner using.
+They are not yet prepared for the public and <b>we do not accept applications for them yet</b>.
+Please keep an eye on it and we will inform you if the state changes in future.

 Remember to check the [Error Handling Guide][error-handling] to make sure you provide a good experience to your users when something wrong happens.
 We provide some guidelines and steps there to describe the best practice of handling errors from LINE SDK Swift.